Quick Quiz: What’s Your Grocery-Saving Style?

 Psychological Traps at the Supermarket

 Supermarkets are designed to influence customer behavior in ways that often lead to overspending.
+The Food Marketing Institute notes that 60% of unplanned grocery purchases occur due to in-store product placement and sensory marketing, such as shelf height or background music.
+Eye-level placement and “buy two, get one free” promotions are classic examples of behavioral nudges - a concept recognized by the American Psychological Association as a key driver of consumer overspending.
 The layout of the aisles, product placement, and even background music are carefully chosen to encourage impulse purchases.
 Shoppers walking in for a few basics frequently leave with a basket full of items they did not plan to buy, which quickly adds up over the course of a month.

 One of the most common traps is strategic placement.
 Essential products such as milk or bread are usually positioned at the back of the store, forcing customers to pass through multiple aisles filled with tempting snacks or promotional displays.